dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Very often design is the most immediate way of defining what products become in people's minds.
+  It's amazing that the amount of news that happens in the world every day always just exactly fits the newspaper.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1045 days)